IRSN/bever/README.md

 - For now it is possible to draw the predictive curve on the same graphics as the RL plot only for GEV models, not for Poisson-GP models.
-The reason is that some analysis is still required for the transformation of plotting positions in “Renext style” tu use them in “block style”.
+The reason is that some analysis is still required for the transformation of plotting positions in “Renext style” to use them in “block style”.

 # INSTALLATION